 The Grade 8 Moving Up Program is for current Middle School students who will be WMA freshman the following year.
 Parents are invited to attend part of the program.

-Part One Students and families are welcomed to Founders Theater for refreshments and a presentation by key Middle School personnel.
-Also included is a current upper school parent panel open to new upper school parent questions.
-After the presentation in Founders Theater, families and students visit major classroom functions to learn about what is covered in each discipline.
+Part One: Families are welcomed to our Innovation Lab for refreshments and a presentation by key Grade 9 personnel.
+After the presentation, families and students visit major classroom functions to learn about what is covered in each discipline.

 At the start of the school year, all families come together to become familiar with the school and the new school year.